On this page

 Infants and children younger than 5 years of age are at high risk of getting severe influenza infections that require hospitalisation.
 Around 10% of hospitalised infants and children need care in an intensive care unit, and some, even previously healthy children, will die.

-The NSW Government provides free influenza vaccination for all children aged 6 months to under 5 years2.
+Influenza vaccination is provided for free under the National immunisation Program for all children aged 6 months to under 5 years2.
 Children aged over 5 years who have high risk medical conditions are also eligible for vaccination under the National Immunisation Program3.

 Burden of illness